Mickey’s Very Merry Christmas Party

 Dates are limited and advanced ticket purchases are encouraged.
-Prices fluctuate depending on the date but range from $99 to $139 for adults and $95 to $135 for kids ages 3-9.
-Ticket prices increase $10 each if you purchase on the day of the event.
+Many dates are already sold out!
+Prices fluctuate depending on the date but range from $159 to $199 for adults and $149 to $189 for kids ages 3-9.
 There is not a party every night of the week.
+Discounted tickets for annual passholders are available on a limited number of nights with a savings of $10 per ticket.
 Purchase tickets here.
-The dates for parties this 2019 season include:
+The dates for parties this 2022 season include:

 What’s Included in Your Ticket Price

 Your special event ticket price includes the following:

 - Entry into the Magic Kingdom park at Walt Disney World from 4:00-12:00